-The objective in shifting to cloud is to achieve flexibility, scalability, simplicity, efficiency and enhance operations but not if the cost involved is not worth the benefits or involves compromise of security.
+The objective in shifting to the cloud is to achieve flexibility, scalability, simplicity, efficiency and enhance operations but not if the cost involved is not worth the benefits or involves the compromise of security.

-Clouds assure continuity and disaster recovery in addition to savings on huge initial investments while delivering enterprise level solutions normally beyond the reach of smaller enterprises.
-Any enterprise, before transitioning, would evaluate services offered to check if they are in alignment with their needs and the quantum of services that can be safely shifted to the cloud in a seamless, transparent and well integrated way.
-Despite the maximum efforts made beforehand, in practice enterprises may want to change and fine tune allocations and as such, when they do transition to cloud, there should be flexibility to chop and change.
+Clouds assure continuity and disaster recovery in addition to savings on huge initial investments while delivering enterprise-level solutions normally beyond the reach of smaller enterprises.
+Any enterprise, before transitioning, would evaluate services offered to check if they are in alignment with their needs and the quantum of services that can be safely shifted to the cloud in a seamless, transparent and well-integrated way.
+Despite the maximum efforts made beforehand, in practice enterprises may want to change and fine-tune allocations and as such, when they do transition to the cloud, there should be flexibility to chop and change.

 Integration: integration of existing applications and software is of prime importance and testing becomes necessary before making a final shift and this could involve additional expenses.
 ERP, mail and voice mail are typical examples where smooth integration is necessary.

-One time investment or monthly cash flows: An enterprise needs to justify one time investment in private infrastructure set up or regular monthly cash outgoing when subscribing to cloud services, evaluating returns and benefits.
+One time investment or monthly cash flows: An enterprise needs to justify a one-time investment in private infrastructure set up or regular monthly cash outgoing when subscribing to cloud services, evaluating returns and benefits.
 Without expert evaluation, either could prove costly.

 That said, the future does lie in the cloud provided you evaluate and chose a finely balanced service package suited to your operations.